MANDEVILLE, La. -- Andrew Bice was supposed to show up Monday for his shift at the Autorama Carwash and Tire Shop in Mandeville, but he never arrived.

 Lopez also told the TV station Landry was not engaged to her son and claimed he filed a restraining order against Landry.
-Lopez could not be contacted Saturday by WWL-TV, which could find no such restraining order.
+Lopez could not immediately be contacted Saturday by WWL-TV, which could find no such restraining order.

 "I'm at a loss for words to describe what a tragedy this is," San Antonio Police Chief William McManus said during a Friday morning press conference.
 "Imagine one of your relatives was shot and killed on the street for apparently no reason."

 Cavazos remained in the Intensive Care Unit Saturday, according to Sgt.
 Jesse Salame, a San Antonio Police Department spokesman.
 “He has a long recovery ahead of him.”

 Landry, meanwhile, said she was sorry for the officer’s relatives and was grieving like they are.